 Art in America, K-3 Vol. 8

 Volume 8 is perfect for 8- to 10-year-old art students who are learning to draw from real-life source materials such as pets, toys, and the like found around their homes.
 Video lessons include teaching of how to draw a good line, using colored pencils, and layering colors.

-Thank you to Kristen H of A Mom’s Quest to Teach for writing this introductory post.
+Thank you to Kristen H. of A Mom’s Quest to Teach for writing this introductory article.